vteam27/Web-D-Bootcamp/README.md

 # hello-world
-My first github repo to learn and explore
+My first github repo to learn and explore.
-I am a Computer Science Undergraduate from India
+I am a Computer Science undergraduate from India.